siristechnology/nepaltoday-podcast-api/README.md

 2. Create .env file as per .env.sample file.
 Get actual values from Heroku env if you need to.
 3. Don't checkin .env file
 4. `yarn dev` --to start api-server and worker in development mode
-5. `yarn build` --to build admin dashboard
-6. `yarn start` --to start api-server and worker in prod mode
+5. `yarn start` --to start api-server and worker in prod mode
-7. `jest --runInBand -t 'some test description'` -- it will run tests with `some test description` in `it` description
+6. `jest --runInBand -t 'some test description'` -- it will run tests with `some test description` in `it` description
-8. `yarn lint` --to show linting errors.
+7. `yarn lint` --to show linting errors.
 Add [`--fix`] to auto fix errors.

 ## Key points